 The symbolic location of the centre, selected for its strong sense of place as it looks out across King George Sound, forms an important part of the interpretation.
 The dramatic architecture, featuring spectacular vistas of the Sound, purposefully enhances the narrative and creates a contemplative space.
 The building design lends itself to a telescopic view overlooking the location from where the convoys gathered and then left.

-Operated by the City of Albany, the National Anzac Centre runs in conjunction with the heritage listed Princess Royal Fortress (PRF) and is open every day of the year expect Christmas Day between the hours of 9am and 5pm with the last entry at 4pm.
+Operated by the City of Albany, the National Anzac Centre runs in conjunction with the heritage listed Princess Royal Fortress (PRF) and is open every day of the year except Christmas Day between the hours of 9am and 5pm with the last entry at 4pm.

 The $10.6 million construction and fit-out of the centre was fully funded by the Federal and Western Australian Governments however it receives no ongoing funding.
 All revenue from entry fees provides for the upkeep and operation of the centre, and other adjacent attractions within the Albany Heritage Park.